bianchi-ed/discord.js-bot-model/README.md

 ### - Node & Libs
 This project uses Node.js in conjunction with discord.js and axios.
 It is possible to [Download Node.js from the official website](https://nodejs.org/en/download).

-After downloading and installing node.js be sure to navigate to the project root folder and run the following command to install the necessary dependencies:
+After downloading and installing node.js clone the project and be sure to navigate to the root folder and run the following command to install the necessary dependencies:

 ```bash
 #Run the command on the project root folder